Childhood and Education Journey of Samuel Alito in Timeline

 1985: Marriage to Martha-Ann Bomgardner

-From 1999 to 2004, Alito was an adjunct professor at Seton Hall University School of Law in Newark, teaching courses in constitutional law and a course on terrorism and civil liberties.
+From 1999 to 2004, Alito was an adjunct professor at Seton Hall University School of Law in Newark, teaching courses in constitutional law and an original course on terrorism and civil liberties.

-On July 1, 2005, Associate Justice Sandra Day O'Connor announced her retirement from the Supreme Court, creating a vacancy.
+On July 1, 2005, Associate Justice Sandra Day O'Connor announced her retirement from the Supreme Court, effective upon the confirmation of a successor.

 On May 25, 2007, Alito delivered the commencement address at Seton Hall Law's commencement ceremony and received an honorary law degree from the school.

-In fall 2011, Alito was a visiting professor at Duke University School of Law, teaching Current Issues in Constitutional Interpretation.
+In fall 2011, Alito was a visiting professor at Duke University School of Law, where he taught Current Issues in Constitutional Interpretation.